AlbertoBasalo/cc-lab/docs/1-code/4-data/1_4_kata - Blockchain.md

 Then the blockchain is valid
 ```
 ### Improvements:

+- Add a hash to the blockchain itself on creation.

+- Block.Hash: The hash of the block is calculated using the SHA256 algorithm.

 - Chain.Difficulty: The number of leading zeros that the hash of a block must have to be valid.